benjaminion/upgrading-ethereum-book/src/book.md

 </div>

 We see that, if I end up with any length of tail in an epoch, I can always grind my RANDAO contributions to improve my expected length of tail in the next epoch when compared with not grinding the RANDAO.
-This is not surprising.
+And the longer the tail I have, the better the tail I can expect to have in the next epoch.
+These results are not surprising.

 The important question is, under what circumstances can I use this ability in order to indefinitely increase my expected tail length, so that I can eventually gain full control of the RANDAO?